deployah-dev/deployah/README.md

 ### Under the Hood

-Deployah uses a **Helmet chart library** as its foundation, automatically generating the appropriate Kubernetes resources (Deployments, Services, Ingress, HPA) based on your component definitions.
+Deployah uses a **Helm chart library** as its foundation, automatically generating the appropriate Kubernetes resources (Deployments, Services, Ingress, HPA) based on your component definitions.
 The tool handles all the Helm complexity while providing a clean, declarative interface.

 ---